kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 It's for people like me I take the pain to write this all up, those who are new to the subject and have to fight their way more or less alone.
 Kind of paying back my debt according to the old mailing list ethics.
 In addition it turned out that this study revealed a lot of insight for myself as well.

 Always bear in mind that I can only talk from my own experience, which is limited.
 So take this text with a grain of salt.
 Working on it, I added more and more of my daily routines and took notes of my investigation into realms new to me.
 That's far more than I initially planned for.
-And still I don't now what I'm heading for in the end.

 Obviously I digressed a lot, and in order to show it, I made it clear when I started to digress.
 Maybe the most interesting parts are to be found in these digressions -- you will decide.
 You may first skip those digressions altogether and later return.
 Some parts build on top of each other, others are self containing.